-If you’re negotiating commercial terms with a supplier, distributor, customer or third party, here’s our tips for what to look out for:
+You will encounter a list of commercial terms and negotiate them with a supplier, distributor, customer, or third party.
+Check out our top five tips for what you need to look out for when negotiating commercial contracts:

-2. What warranties are provided?
 Warranties are a promise or assurance that something is factual and can be relied upon.
-They are important terms, and if breached, the other party could terminate the Agreement.
+They are important terms, and if breached, the other party could terminate the agreement.
 If you give a warranty, make sure it’s true, and you can do it.
-Also, only warrant things that are within your control.
+Also, only warrant things that are within your control

-4. What happens on termination?
-It is not always ‘happily ever after’ when an agreement comes to an end, so it’s best to agree with upfront (when you’re still on speaking terms) what each party will be entitled to when the dust settles.
+It is not always ‘happily ever after’ when an agreement comes to an end, so it’s best to agree upfront (when you’re still on speaking terms) what each party will be entitled to when the dust settles.
 Who owns or has rights to any IP developed during the term of the Agreement?
 What happens to goods ordered and in transit?
 Are you entitled to a fee if the contract is terminated before the end of the term?
 Or would you prefer that both parties walk away with no further liability or obligation to each other?

 Three words — ‘cap your liability.’
 This is particularly important where indemnities are given.
 Ideally, your liability cap will cover all claims arising out of the agreement.
 However, if some types of loss are excluded from the cap, make sure the amount is manageable or limited to the amount recovered under any insurance policy.